 Finch Hattons has a fabulous spa and wellness centre, so any treatments you desire are available.
 An added bonus here is the elevated yoga deck, with a view over the Chyulu Hills to marvel at while you do your headstands.

-Can there be a more soothing sound than the waves of the warm Indian Ocean lapping the white sands of the shore?
-Waterlovers Beach Resort, on Diani Beach offers suites and villas, all of which have their own private veranda overlooking the turquoise sea.
+Can there be a more soothing sound than the waves of the warm Indian Ocean lapping at the white sands of the shore?
+Waterlovers Beach Resort on Diani Beach offers suites and villas, all of which have their own private veranda overlooking the turquoise sea.

 The lodge is owner-built and managed and is very eco-conscious.
 It was constructed using local, sustainable sources and every effort is made to adopt responsible tourism practices, adding to the feeling of well-being here.

 Whether you hang out on the beach with a book, take a swim in the turtle-shaped pool or go snorkelling in the ocean, relaxation is a staple here.
 Feed your body, mind and soul with a visit to the Kola Spa in the tranquil gardens.
 They offer massages, beauty treatments and hair-braiding.

 Victoria Falls is surrounded by African myth and legend and a visit to the thundering falls leaves one in awe of nature.
 There's nothing quite like seeing (and hearing) 1,000 cubic metres of water per second falling down 100 metres into the gorge below to remind one of one's place in the world!
 The fine mist that rises off the falls is a cooling natural shower.

 Seven kilometres upstream, away from the hustle and bustle, on the banks of the Zambezi River, lies the David Livingstone Safari Lodge & Spa.
 Built in 2008, it offers luxury rooms overlooking the great Zambezi River, beautiful gardens and a deck that is the perfect sundowner spot.